 There are quite a few different types of turtles available on the market to take home as pets.
 But which are the most suitable for a human home life?
 We have put together a list of the 8 best turtles to help make the job of choosing a perfect pet easier.

-The 8 Types of Turtles That Make Great Pets
+The 8 Types of Turtle Species That Make Great Pets

 Because the Red-Eared Slider is extremely popular, so they are widely available and easy to acquire as pets.
 These turtles are beautiful, social, friendly, and typically active throughout the day.
 They love swimming, yet they are usually housed inside to protect them from the elements.
 But with warm weather and proper surroundings, they can live outside in the yard.
 Indoor housing should include UV lighting for warmth, plenty of space to bask, and a source of water to spend time in.